daostack/arc.js_legacy/docs/Home.md

 ## Set up a Testnet with Arc Contracts

 Arc.js runs against an Ethereum network where it assumes that the Arc contracts have been migrated.
-Out of the box, Arc.js can find contracts migrated to the mainnet.
-But for testing, you will need to tell it to migrate the Arc contracts to a testnet of your choice.
-You can do this by running a few Arc.js scripts.
+Out of the box, Arc.js can find contracts migrated to the mainnet and to kovan.
+But for any other testnet, or to redeploy, you will need to tell it to migrate the Arc contracts to a testnet of your choice.
+You can do this by running a few Arc.js scripts from the context of your application.

 To deploy contracts to a Ganache testnet, run the following scripts: